znjameswu/epgi/doc/lane_marking.md

+Decision:
-Decision: Do not unmark, allow relaxed lane marking.
+1. Allow relaxed lane marking.
+Do not propagate lane unmarking.
+2. Use reverse-order unsubscription to deactivate consumer root.

 # Relaxed or strict lane marking?